cornell-cup/r2-chatbot/README.md

 Make sure you have python 3.
 Also make sure you have `pip`.

-The following modules are needed: `nltk rake_nltk playsound pyaudio google-cloud-speech geocoder`
+The following modules are needed: `nltk rake-nltk playsound pyaudio google-cloud-speech geocoder`

 If you encounter difficulties, try checking the Installation Issues section.